Building a bird box

 Drill a couple of small holes in the base to keep the nest dry.

 Hang the box at least two metres off the ground, preferably between north and east to avoid strong sunlight.
 If fixing the nestbox to a tree it's preferable to use thick wire on the hangers rather than fixing with nails.
 If you find the birds pecking at the entrance hole, it does not mean that the hole is too small.
-Click here for an explanation.
+The RSPB suggest that the pecking may be a form of display by the male, and that the females peck at the hole to test the strength of the wood to determine if the box will make a secure home.

 Do not inspect the nest box when in use, as the parents may desert the eggs or chicks.